 Why is discharge printing good?
 There are a couple of good points.
 Firstly - you are able to remove a step (the underbase print) from your print job.
 Secondly - less ink is being added to the fabric, this means that the feel is really light and soft, known in the t-shirt printing world has having a "soft hand" ✋ and ultimately the garment is more comfortable to wear.

 On the down side.
-If you are wanting a very solid colour on a poly-cotton blend that can not be achieved using discharge inks.
+If you want a very solid colour on a poly-cotton blend that can not be achieved using discharge inks.
 In addition, if your garment is 100% synthetic a discharge ink will not affect the fabric.

 As I mentioned above you can create effects with this technique if you choose the correct garments to work with.
 Discharge ink only affects cotton, if you choose a 100% cotton the print will be a solid colour as all the fabric will bleach out.
 If you decide you want a more vintage look to your final print you could use a poly-cotton blend, this means that only the cotton in the fabric will be affected leaving the original colour of the polyester showing through the print.
 This is certainly something to be aware of prior to requesting discharge inks on your job.